1Yada Yahowah

 Dates: In the Towrah, days begin at sunset and continue through the following sunset, and do not run from midnight to midnight as is our current custom.
 Therefore, our conversion to the Gregorian calendar date reflects the day of the sunset which initiates the Miqra’.
 For example, if Matsah is shown to commence on April 2nd then the Called-Out Assembly begins at sunset on April 2nd and continues to sunset on April 3rd.

 Times: All times are presented in military format (0:00 – 23:59).
 Italics indicate that daylight savings is in effect, making Israel’s time zone GMT+3.
-Times in plain 16type are GMT+2.
+Times in plain type are GMT+2.
 Times displayed in the linked images are GMT (Greenwich Mean Time), also known as UST (Universal Standard Time).
-For example: 1:30 PM GMT would be listed as 13:30 on the moon phase images, which is 15:30 Standard Time in Jerusalem, and 16:30 if still under DST.
+For example: 1:30 PM GMT would be listed as 13:30 on the moon phase images, which 16is 15:30 Standard Time in Jerusalem, and 16:30 if still under DST.

 Astronomical “New” or “Renewing” Moon: An Astronomical “New” Moon is in conjunction, which is to say that the side which is visible from the Earth is in complete shadow.
 It is the exact time the moon ceases waning (losing reflected light).
 For our purposes, the ANM begins the moment the moon begins waxing (becoming illuminated).